 When it comes to the topic of military divorce, one of the biggest questions is what can be divided and what can’t.
 The law specifies particular military benefits that are exempt from being divided during a divorce.
 These include disposable retired pay, VA disability compensation, most military disability retired pay and combat-related special compensation.

-While the above exemptions hold true for the distribution of marital assets, that doesn’t mean that the military service member can keep all these benefits to themselves.
+While the above exemptions hold true for the distribution of marital assets, that doesn’t mean that military service members can keep all these benefits to themselves.
 A judge may still award compensation from these income streams for various things.
 These include alimony, child support and other types of family support.

 Uniformed Services Former Spouse Protection Act